-The Excellence in Resident-Centred Care course (ERCC) provides personal support workers and team members working in senior living with practical skills in person-centred care.
-The course increases team member self-confidence, job satisfaction and morale.
-ERCC was co-developed by Conestoga College and the Schlegel-UW Research Institute for Aging.
+The Excellence in Resident-Centred Care (ERCC) course provides personal support workers and team members working in senior living with practical skills in person-centred care.
+The course increases team member self-confidence, job satisfaction, and morale.
+ERCC was co-developed by Conestoga College and the Schlegel-UW Research Institute for Aging (RIA).

-Through the PSW Education Fund this year, team members in long-term care can participate in a 7-hour virtual ERCC workshop, led by Conestoga College instructors.
+Through the PSW Education Fund, team members in long-term care can participate in a 7-hour virtual ERCC workshop led by Conestoga College instructors.

 - Person-Centred Care

-Review principles of a person-centred approach to care: respect, dignity and choice.
+Review the principles of a person-centred approach to care: respect, dignity, and choice.
 Identify strategies to optimize this approach and reinforce the importance of working as a team in long-term care and retirement living.

 - Infection Prevention and Control

-Review principles of infection prevention and control and hand hygiene practices.
+Review the principles of infection prevention and control (IPAC) and hand hygiene practices.
 Learn the signs and symptoms of infection and strategies to optimize infection prevention and control.
-This module will also include a brand new 30-minute Breaking the Chain of Transmission e-course developed specifically to support IPAC in LTC.
+This module will also include a 30-minute Breaking the Chain of Transmission e-course developed specifically to support IPAC in LTC.

 - Safety and Mobility